 These cottage cheese pancakes are in constant rotation in our house.
 We love them because they are a little sweet, a little caramelized from where the cheese melts (just a bit to the hot pan) and totally addictive.
 My kids ask for them all week long!

 "This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link."

 What's so great about this cottage cheese pancake recipe?

-Another reason I love serving these pancakes is that these they are higher in protein than regular pancakes.
+Another reason to love these pancakes is that they are higher in protein than regular pancakes.
 The addition of the cottage cheese adds another layer of nutrition for our carb loving kids.
-Serve them with fruit and you can feel good that you've gotten at least 3 or 4 food groups into breakfast alone 😊.
+Serve these pancakes with fruit and feel good that you've gotten at least 3 or 4 food groups into breakfast alone 😊.

-Lastly, these pancakes make a great "breakfast for dinner" option, just like my French Toast Casserole.
-Serve the cottage cheese pancakes with lox, tuna or whitefish salad and cut up veggies and dinner is served!
+Lastly, this pancake recipe is a great "breakfast for dinner" option, just like my French Toast Casserole.
+Serve the cottage cheese pancakes with lox, tuna or whitefish salad, cut up some veggies and dinner is served!

 A few notes on the ingredients:

 - Cottage Cheese - I use 4% milkfat cottage cheese when I make these pancakes but you can use any time of cottage cheese you like.
 Aldi cottage cheese is a great option, as finding the Dean's Cottage Cheese (my favorite) is getting harder and harder.

 - Flour - the recipe calls for all purpose flour, but you can use white whole wheat flour or a mix of the two.
 Gluten free flour at a 1:1 substitution is a good alternative as well.

 - Milk - again, use what you have.
 I typically use skim, but have also used whole milk and plant based milks as well.